We are all raised with prejudice, from our cultural education to our natural likes and dislikes.

 I was so totally blessed by that old couple.
 The torn sweater that she was wearing, his dirty overalls and the living floor rugs all vanished from my mind.
 It was the kindness and hospitality that over rode my cultural indoctrination and snobbery.

 When I think of this experience, it is held close to my heart.
-Sometimes I get a little teary and am so thankful to have learned love from the example from an kind and elderly couple who offered me a simple cup of coffee that became a major life lesson of the heart.
+Sometimes I get a little teary and am so thankful to have learned love from the example set by an elderly couple who offered me a simple cup of coffee, that became a major life lesson of the heart.